 We are no longer accepting applications for the Summer 2022 cohort.
 However, we've opened rolling applications for the Winter 2023 cohort.

-The BLCK VC Scout Network Program is primarily for existing scouts, although we set aside a few spots in each cohort to prepare aspiring scouts.
-All candidates must identify as Black or African American to participate in addition to the criteria below.
+The BLCK VC Scout Network Program is for venture scouts and accredited angel investors that have made at least 1 investment into a venture-backed company.
+All candidates must identify as Black or African American to participate in the program.